salcode/bootstrap4-genesis/README.md

 Instead, please make your changes to the Sass files (in `/sass`).

-The primary entry point for Sass is `/sass/custom.scss` (which is set in `Gulpfile.js`).
+The primary entry point for Sass is `/sass/custom.scss`.
 All other Sass files are loaded from the `custom.scss` file.

 Generally, adding new Sass files (e.g. `/sass/_footer.scss`) and then importing that file in `custom.scss` is my preferred way to add new CSS.